Paul-Dempsey/rack-dev-notes/doc/hot-svg.md

 ## Add hot-reload access to the module user interface

 Our design calls for a key press and a menu item to invoke SVG reloading.
-So, we go to our nmodule widget and add or modify `onHoverKey` for the key press, and add/modify `appendContextMenu`.
+So, we go to our module widget and add or modify `onHoverKey` for the key press, and add/modify `appendContextMenu`.

 Here's the code, assuming you don't already have overrides for these fuunctions.
 If you're following from a stock GenericBlank, you won't have these yet.